Stuart Littler: Career

 Littler was expected to leave the club following Salford's relegation to National League One.
 Littler was expected to seal a move to Harlequins RL, however Chairman Ian Lenagan decided not to offer him a deal.

 Littler joined Salford in 1998 – his first professional club and is equal top-try scorer in a season for the club, alongside David Watkins.

 He was named in the Ireland training squad for the 2008 Rugby League World Cup, and the Ireland squad for the 2008 Rugby League World Cup.

 In October and November 2014, Stuart played in the 2014 European Cup competition.

 In 2016, he was called up to the Ireland squad for the 2017 Rugby League World Cup European Pool B qualifiers.

 Coaching

 Swinton Lions

 After retiring with Swinton he remained with the club as an assistant coach under head coach John Duffy.
 When Duffy left the club in July 2017, he stepped into the head coach's shoes commencing with an away match at Bradford Bulls' Odsal Stadium on 23 July 2017.

 He parted company with Swinton in July 2021.

 Oldham RLFC

 On 6 October 2021, he was reported as the new head coach for Oldham RLFC.

+On 1 Aug 2023 it was reported that Oldham had announced his departure amid speculation that he was about to take up the vacant Widnes Vikings head coach role.